artsmia/collection-info/_curators/jan-lodewijk-grootaers.md

 name: Jan-Lodewijk Grootaers
 slug: jan-lodewijk-grootaers
 photo: http://artsmia.org/UserFiles/Image/collection/curator-portraits/Grootaers.jpg
-department: Arts of Africa and the Americas
+department: Art of Africa and the Americas
 title: |
   Curator of African Art
   Arts of Africa and the Americas Department Head